 Once upon a time in a small village at the edge of a large forest, there lived a little girl with her father.
-Eirwen was her name and she was the most beautiful little girl you’d ever seen: with skin as white as snow, lips as red as blood and hair black as ebony wood.
+Snow White was her name, for she was the most beautiful little girl you’d ever seen: with skin as white as snow, lips as red as blood and hair black as ebony wood.

-Eirwen’s father was a cabinet-maker.
+Snow White’s father was a cabinet-maker.
 He made the most beautiful furniture with the wood provided by the village’s lumberjacks.
 Wood was the small village’s main export and it did not earn them much income.
 The cabinet-maker’s intricately carved work however sold for high prices in the city.
-Eirwen’s father was by far the richest and – thanks to his generosity – most beloved man in the village.
+Snow White’s father was by far the richest and – thanks to his generosity – most beloved man in the village.

-This wasn’t enough to providee for a happy life for Eirwen however.
+This wasn’t enough to providee for a happy life for Snow White however.
 She’d lived the first years of her life without a mother – who’d died in childbirth – and when she was a young woman, she lost her father as well.

-When her father died, Eirwen remained at her father’s home, not alone but with her step-mother named Brisen, the woman her father had married after her mother’s death.
+When her father died, Snow White remained at her father’s home, not alone but with her step-mother, the woman her father had married after her mother’s death.

-As his widow, Brisen had claimed all of her father’s belongings, all the wealth he had saved which would’ve provided both women a comfortable, healthy life.
+As her father’s widow, her step-mother had claimed all of her father’s belongings, all the wealth he had saved which would’ve provided both women a comfortable, healthy life.
 Though she did not let the young woman enjoy her father’s wealth.
-Eirwen was made to work, to clean and scrub and cook, while her step-mother did nothing but stare in the mirror and admire her own beauty.
+Snow White was made to work, to clean and scrub and cook, while her step-mother did nothing but stare in the mirror and admire her own beauty.

-She was a beautiful woman, Brisen, the most beautiful in the village, maybe even in all the land.
-Perhaps it was her beauty that had blinded Eirwen’s father from the cold disregard with which she had always treated his daughter.
+She was a beautiful woman, the most beautiful in the village, maybe even in all the land.
+Perhaps it was her beauty that had blinded Snow White’s father from the cold disregard with which she had always treated his daughter.

 She could spend hours a day in front of her mirror.
 It was an expensive piece that could only be paid for with her husband’s wealth.
 It was the only real mirror in the village, others had to make do with copper pots or plates.